 Page 9

 Lead and Copper Rule Action Level Exceedances (1991-2021): Lead exposure has been associated with health effects including nervous system damage, cardiovascular disease, kidney damage, immune system disregulation, liver toxicity, reproductive harm, and various cancers (EPA, 2024d).
 Lead in drinking water is regulated according to the Lead and Copper Rule (LCR) of the Safe Drinking Water Act, which is relatively unique among National Primary Drinking Water Regulations in requiring systems to conduct a specific number of samples directly at consumer taps instead of at treatment plant or distribution network sampling locations.
 The Lead and Copper Rule also has an action level instead of a maximum contaminant level.
 A water system exceeds the action level for lead if the observed concentration in more than 10% of tap water samples collected is greater than 15 parts per billion (ppb) in a water system compliance monitoring period.
-Given the focus on the top 10% of samples, SDWIS includes a report for the 90th percentile lead concentration for each water system monitoring period (EPA, 2024e).
+Given the focus on the highest 10th percentile of sample concentrations, SDWIS includes a report for the 90th percentile lead concentration for each water system monitoring period (EPA, 2024e).
 These 90th percentile sample values are available for all medium and large systems in SDWIS, but they are not available for small water systems that do not have an action level exceedance (ALE).
 Due to the absence of 90th concentration observations for the smallest systems, we instead use an indicator for the number of lead action level exceedances.
 For this measure, we counted the number of times a water system was reported to exceed the lead action level over the period from 1991 to 2021.
 Our final sample included 20,688 lead action level exceedances across 45,934 unique public water systems.
-We note that a lead action level exceedance is only a proxy for lead concerns for any given drinking water system, and that there may exist substantial variation in lead concentrations at the tap across households within a drinking water even where an action level exceedance does not occur.
+We note that a lead action level exceedance is only a proxy for lead concerns for any given drinking water system., In addition, given the nature of lead in drinking water resulting primarily from corrosion of lead-bearing plumbing in service lines and premise plumbing, there may exist substantial variation in lead concentrations at the tap across households within a drinking water even where an action level exceedance does not occur.
 See Stratton et al. (2022) for additional discussion of the limitations of lead action level exceedances in characterizing lead concerns for a particular system.

 Pages 21-22